vixenowo/arcade/README.md

 ## To do features
 - Switching to attract mode when idle for some time (to be tested)
+- Focus on UI after idle ingame for some time + closing game

 ## Guides
 ### Adding your game